Applicants to the Military Commanders' Scholarship Fund must:

 Awards are for undergraduate study only.

-Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship Management Services postmarked no later than February 15.
+Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship America postmarked no later than February 16.
 Grade reports are not acceptable.
-Applicants are also required to submit a copy of the parent's Military ID to verify eligibility.
+Applicants are also required to submit a copy of the parent's Form DD214, Statement of Service or other proof of service to verify eligibility.
 Only the first 100 applications received will be acknowledged and processed.

 Selection of Recipients